 See the recipe card below for the remaining ingredients and quantities.

-- Next, you will peel the butternut squash and cut it into ½-inch cubes.
+- Peel the butternut squash and cut it into ½-inch cubes.
 Add the cut squash to a large bowl and drizzle with oil.
 Season with salt and pepper and toss the squash to coat.

 - Put the squash in the air fryer and cook until it is browned and softened.